 Which employers must comply with the new OSHA Electronic Record Keeping requirement?

-By the deadline of July 1, 2018, companies that must comply with the online record keeping rule include:
+Companies that must comply with the online record keeping rule include:

-- Employers in these industries that have 20-249 employees
+- Employers in these industries, AND

 Employee count is based on an establishment, not a firm (a firm could be made up of one or more establishments).
 Employers with fewer than 20 employees at the peak of employment during the last calendar year (including full-time, part-time, seasonal, and temporary workers) are excluded from the OSHA Electronic Record Keeping requirement.